CFA franc: Debate on ending the Central African CFA

 On April 25, 2023, the subject of the CFA franc was discussed at the ministerial meeting of the Economic and Monetary Community of Central Africa (CEMAC) and France.
 The French perceive the guarantee provided to the CFA franc, and the assurance of its convertibility, as a pillar of economic stability for the region.
 France remains “open” and “available” to CEMAC proposals to reform monetary cooperation in Central Africa, as has happened in West Africa.

 Activism against the CFA Franc

 In May 2025, activists, economists and civil society representatives opposed to the use of the CFA franc will organize conferences and meetings across African capitals.

 Institutions

-There are two different currencies called the CFA franc: the West African CFA franc (ISO 4217 currency code XOF), and the Central Africa CFA franc (ISO 4217 currency code XAF).
+There are two different currencies called the CFA franc: the West African CFA franc (ISO 4217 currency code XOF), and the Central African CFA franc (ISO 4217 currency code XAF).
 They are distinguished in French by the meaning of the abbreviation CFA.
 These two CFA francs have the same exchange rate with the euro (1 euro = 655.957 XOF = 655.957 XAF), and they are both guaranteed by the French treasury (Trésor public), but the two currencies are only legal tender in their respective member countries.